roger8849/cybersecurity/KaliWorkshopProject/Readme.md

 <br />

 ### Disclaimer
 This Workshop and it's results were performed only for educational purposes.
 Any misusage of the information of this report is not responsibility of the author.
-Discresion is adviced.
+Discretion is advised.

-Depending on the time of reading of this report some features might changed or replaced by diferent tools.
+Depending on the time of reading of this report some features might changed or replaced by different tools.

 ## Information Gathering.
 This section shows the following tools: